 Henry VIII undertakes an inventory of all the goods in the ancient churches.

-1547, 9 July: Manchester College is dissolved by King Edward VI under the Second Abolition of Chantries Act and the land sold to Edward Stanley, Third Earl of Derby.
+On the 9 July, Manchester College is dissolved by King Edward VI under the Second Abolition of Chantries Act and the land sold to Edward Stanley, Third Earl of Derby.

 Edward VI undertakes another inventory.
-This time all of the Church plate is confiscated.
+This time all of the Church plates are confiscated.

-The College is re-founded by Mary 1, under the same terms as the first Charter, although the domestic accommodation remains in Derby hands.
+The College is re-founded by Mary I under the same terms as the first Charter, although the domestic accommodation remains in Derby hands.

-1635: After neglect by Warden Richard Murray, the Collegiate Church is re-founded a third time by a charter of King Charles I, after a petition led by Humphrey Chetham
+After neglect by Warden Richard Murray, the Collegiate Church is re-founded a third time by a charter of King Charles I, after a petition led by Humphrey Chetham.

 The church is damaged during the Civil War.

-1742: Baptism in Collegiate Church of Ann Lee (1736-84) born in Toad Lane, and a founder of the Shaker sect; she emigrates to North America, with followers, in 1774
+Baptism in Collegiate Church of Ann Lee (1736-84) born in Toad Lane, and a founder of the Shaker sect.
+She later emigrates to North America with followers in 1774.

-1745, 30 November: Prince Charles Edward Stuart, known as ‘The Young Pretender’ or ‘Bonnie Prince Charlie’, attends a service at the Collegiate Church and reviews the local Jacobite volunteers in the churchyard.
+On 30 November: Prince Charles Edward Stuart, known as ‘The Young Pretender’ or ‘Bonnie Prince Charlie’, attends a service at the Collegiate Church and reviews the local Jacobite volunteers in the churchyard.

-Revd Joshua Brookes, master at Manchester Grammer School and chaplain at Collegiate Church, is amongst those who conduct mass baptisms and Weddings.
+Revd Joshua Brookes, Master at Manchester Grammar School and Chaplain at the Collegiate Church, is among those who conduct mass baptisms and weddings.

-All of the interior stonework is ‘picked’ and then coated with Roman cement.
+The interior stonework of the building is ‘picked’ and then covered with Roman cement.

-1847: James Prince Lee, DD, was the founding bishop of the new Manchester Diocese, when the Collegiate Church became Manchester Cathedral.
+James Prince Lee was the founding Bishop of the new Manchester Diocese, when the Collegiate Church became Manchester Cathedral.

-The Roman cement is cleaned off and the galleries demolished.1862- 68: the tower had become dangerous and was replaced with a new one, designed by J.P.
+The Roman cement is cleaned off and the galleries demolished.
+The church’s tower is replaced by a new structure designed by J.P.
 Holden after the old one became dangerous.

-The new tower, an exact replica but six feet higher than the previous one, is formally opened.
+The new tower, an exact replica of the previous structure but six feet higher, formally opened.
 The outer face of the Cathedral is renewed.

 The whole of the Nave interior is replaced, stone for stone under the direction of Joseph Crowther.

-1888: Hanging Bridge Chambers built over newly re-discovered Hanging Bridge, which becomes a major visitor attraction.
+Hanging Bridge Chambers built over the Hanging Bridge and becomes a major visitor attraction.

 The Victoria Porch is built to celebrate the Diamond Jubilee of Queen Victoria.

-The building of the West End and Porch, designed by Basil Champneys after the completion of his Rylands Library is completed during deanship of Edward McClure.
+The building of the West End entrance and porch, designed by Basil Champneys after the completion of the John Rylands Library, is completed during the Deanship of Edward McClure.

-1904: the south-east annex, including the Bishop Wickham Library, also designed by Basil Champneys, is completed.
+The south-east annex including the Bishop Wickham Library, also designed by Basil Champneys, is completed.

-1933-1936: The building of a further south-east extension, designed by Percy Scott Worthington, takes place.
-Refectory and Choir School are built.
+The building of a further south-east extension, designed by Percy Scott Worthington, takes place.
+The Refectory and Choir School are built.

 Alfred Jowett (1914-2004) CBE and a leading national campaigner for social equality becomes Dean of the Cathedral.

-On 15 June, an IRA bomb is detonated on Deansgate causing significant damage to the Cathedral, including to the Fire Window.
+On 15 June, an IRA bomb is detonated on Deansgate causing significant damage to the Cathedral, including the Fire Window in the Regimental Chapel.

-6 December 2016: The Installation of the Hope Window (2nd image from left), designed by Alan Davis, comissioned by The Oglesby Charitable Trust completes the stained Glass windows found at the East End of the Cathedral.
+The Installation of the Hope Window, designed by Alan Davis and commissioned by The Oglesby Charitable Trust completes the stained glass windows found at the east end of the Cathedral.
 The window is dedicated to the character and vibrancy of Manchester.
-The window sits along side the Fire window, (Regiment Chapel,1966, far left), the East window above the Lady chapel in memory of Henry Boddinton (1945, centre), the Healing window, designed by Linda Walton (2004 2nd from right) and the Fraser chapel window designed by Mark Cazalet.(2001, far right).
-(The images are in situ as when facing east.)
+The window sits alongside the Fire Window in the Regimental Chapel (1966), the East Window above the Lady Chapel in memory of Henry Boddington (1945), the Healing Window designed by Linda Walton (2004 2nd) and the Fraser Chapel Window designed by Mark Cazalet (2001).

-On 22 May, Manchester Arena was subject to a terrorist attack in which 22 concert goers are killed; the Cathedral plays a role in spiritual recovery, including through the 2021 Glade of Light memorial is built outside the north side of the Cathedral to commemorate the victims.
+On 22 May, Manchester Arena was subject to a terrorist attack in which 22 concert goers were killed.
+Manchester Cathedral plays a role in the region’s spiritual recovery.
+In 2021 the Glade of Light memorial is built outside the north side of the Cathedral to commemorate the victims.

-14 September: Dedication of the new Stoller Organ at the Cathedral, built by Tickell Organ Builders, and inaugural recital by Thomas Trotter.
+14 September saw the dedication of the new Stoller Organ at the Cathedral, built by Tickell Organ Builders, and an inaugural recital by Thomas Trotter.

-5 May: - A Special Service, after being delayed by a year due to the Covid pandemic, was finally held celebrating the 600th Anniversary of the Collegiate Church in the presence of The Most Reverend and Right Honourable Stephen Geoffrey Cottrell, The Lord Archbishop of York.
+On 5 May, after being delayed by a year due to the Covid-19 pandemic, a special service was held celebrating the 600 Anniversary of the Collegiate Church in the presence of The Most Reverend and Right Honourable Stephen Geoffrey Cottrell, The Lord Archbishop of York.